MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Provider

 A provider is a connection point in a supply chain.
-In the context of Intelligent Order Management in Dynamics 365 Supply Chain Center, a provider allows integration with other systems by presenting calls between systems as actions that can trigger events that drive orchestration.
+In the context of Intelligent Order Management in Supply Chain Center, a provider enables integration with other systems by presenting calls between systems as actions that can trigger events that drive orchestration.

 ## Q